endymion1818/deliciousreverie/src/pages/post/lowest-tech-first.md

   - development
 ---

 **Should I use CSS or JavaScript to perform this task?
-If you're asking yourself this question, I have an answer for you: use the lowest technology available to you first.**
+If you're asking yourself this question, I have an answer for you: use the lowest technology available to you which can complete the task.**

 I did a lot of prop threading the other day.
 I was updating our navigation section so that the last dropdown in the navigation would be positioned better.